Inflectra/spira-documentation/docs/Spira_User_Manual/Reports Center.md

 This report displays all of the requirements defined for the current product in the order they appear in the requirements list.
-The requirement\'s details and coverage status are displayed in a summary list form:
+The requirement's details and coverage status are displayed in a summary list form:

 ![](img/Reports_Center_344.png)